Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: Decoding-constrained beam search

 \section{Decoding-constrained beam search}

 We show that near-verbatim extraction risk can be estimated at much lower cost than MC sampling, making it feasible to evaluate at scale.
-Our approach combines observations about memorization and extraction with properties of beam search.
 The overarching intuition is simple: for a given prefix, beam search is a decoding algorithm that tends to find a set of continuations that are high probability under the model $\model$ (Section~\ref{sec:kcbs:beam}); memorized suffixes are especially high probability under the model (Section~\ref{sec:rw}); and so, when a sequence is memorized, beam search should return a set of continuations that are near-verbatim matches to the memorized suffix---i.e., continuations in the $\varepsilon$-ball $\ball(\suf)$.
 Following this intuition, we propose algorithms (Sections~\ref{sec:kcbs:baseline} \&~\ref{sec:pruning}) that modify beam search to incorporate decoding scheme $\dec$, which lets us compute an inexpensive, deterministic lower bound on the near-verbatim extraction probability $\pseqe$ (Equation~\ref{eq:pze:main}).
 These algorithms have cost comparable to $\bw \ll M$ MC samples (Appendix~\ref{app:sec:intuition:cost}), where $\bw\!=\!20$ works well in practice (Appendix~\ref{app:experiments:width}).\looseness=-1